 TIP ⇒ To make your own coconut chips, toss 1 cup shaved coconut with 1 to 2 teaspoons of melted coconut oil to coat and 1 to 2 teaspoons coconut sugar (optional).
 Spread on a parchment-lined baking sheet and toast in a 325°F oven, stirring occasionally, until golden, 18 to 20 minutes.
 Increase the instant espresso in the recipe by 1/2 teaspoon.

-2 tablespoons (.07 ounces) cacao powder — sifted (or cocoa powder)
+- 2 tablespoons cacao powder sifted (or cocoa powder)

-1/2 cup (1.75 ounces) coarsely chopped Made in Nature Italian Espresso Toasted Coconut Chips
+- 1/2 cup coarsely chopped Made in Nature Italian Espresso Toasted Coconut Chips

-2 tablespoons raw sunflower seeds — pumpkin, or chia seed (or some combination)
+- 2 tablespoons raw sunflower seeds or pumpkin or chia seed

-- Toast 1/4 cup chopped pecans under the broiler for about 5 minutes, until browned at the edges and fragrant.
+- Toast 1/4 cup chopped pecans under the broiler for about 5 minutes (be sure to watch closely), until browned at the edges and fragrant.
 Remove from oven and set aside.
 Set oven temperature to 375°F

-- Combine the 6 pitted dates, defrosted banana, egg, 2 tablespoons cacao, 2 teaspoons espresso, 1/2 tsp. vanilla, and 1.5 tablespoons coconut oil in a food processor and blend until smooth.
-(An immersion blender or blender can be used in place of a food processor.)
+Combine the 6 pitted dates, 1 defrosted banana, 1 egg, 2 tablespoons cacao, 2 teaspoons espresso, 1/2 tsp. vanilla, and 1.5 tablespoons coconut oil in a food processor and blend until smooth.

-- Mix the 1/2 cup chopped coconut flakes, pecans, 2 tablespoons sunflower seeds, 2 tablespoons coconut flour, 1/4 teaspoon baking soda, and rounded 1/4 teaspoon sea salt in a separate bowl.
+In a separate bowl, mix the 1/2 cup chopped coconut flakes, pecans, 2 tablespoons sunflower seeds, 2 tablespoons coconut flour, 1/4 teaspoon baking soda, and rounded 1/4 teaspoon sea salt.